phug-php/website/doc/en/options.md

 Parameter you can get/set:
 - output: output string (HTML and PHP code)
 Parameter you can get:
-- formatEvent: reference to the source format event, modifying properties on this event will have no effect has it has already been triggered.
+- formatEvent: reference to the source format event (`FormatEvent`), modifying properties on this event will have no effect has it has already been triggered.

 ### on_new_format `callable`